byterubpay/byterub-site/_posts/2018-11-19-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-19.md

 **\<suraeNoether>** you have hair?
 **\<sarang>** Not anymore, it burned off
 **\<suraeNoether>** nice
-**\<sarang>** So going forward, this paper (and others) will be on getmonero.org
+**\<sarang>** So going forward, this paper (and others) will be on getbyterub.org
 **\<sarang>** A few newer papers are in the PR pipeline
 **\<sarang>** Questions on any of my stuff?
-**\<suraeNoether>** the only other topics on my mind are only half research-related: 1) research: the post-thanksgiving Monero face-to-face being hosted by Tari bringing sarang and endogenic and i together in Nashville again...
-I heard a rumor someone else important was coming :D 2) not really research: the coin center privacy workshop in December I'm considering attending, 3) research: the Monero Konferenco, and...
+**\<suraeNoether>** the only other topics on my mind are only half research-related: 1) research: the post-thanksgiving ByteRub face-to-face being hosted by Tari bringing sarang and endogenic and i together in Nashville again...
+I heard a rumor someone else important was coming :D 2) not really research: the coin center privacy workshop in December I'm considering attending, 3) research: the ByteRub Konferenco, and...
 **\<suraeNoether>** well, the last bit is related to my nonprofit whihc is a selfish thing to bring up so I'll leave that alone
 **\<endogenic>** too l8
 **\<endogenic>** bring it up anyway